rucev/LearningProjects/README.md

 ### Promises Menu (and a bit more):

 Several ways I tried to make an options menu in the JS console respond to user input.
 Sometimes using promises, sometimes not.

+### Expenses Control:

+Create a basic application that shows the expenses, income and total of various transactions.
+These transactions can be added, deleted and the data saved in the browser local storage.